Aditya Roy/AI-Generated Image

 Here’s what I told my friend that night and what I’d tell anyone starting a Rs 2,000 SIP:

-• Pick a simple, diversified equity fund.
-A flexi-cap fund can be a good starting point.
+Pick a simple, diversified equity fund.
+For instance, a flexi-cap fund can be a great starting point.

-But it’ll do something far more valuable: it’ll get you started.
+But it’ll do something far more valuable: it’ll get you started on the investment route.

 Along the way, you might see people sharing screenshots of massive portfolios or Rs 20,000 SIPs on social media.
 That’s okay.
 But don’t get caught up in comparisons.
 Your journey is your own.
 Starting with Rs 2,000 doesn’t make it any less valid; it makes it yours.